jaguilarweb/capstone/README.md

 ## Authors

-This aplication and documentation were created by Jenny Aguilar.
+These application and documentation were created by Jenny Aguilar.